lushkant/lushkant/README.md

 ## I'm a developer focusing in web development, I also do hybrid/native mobile development in my free time.

-🔭 I’m currently working on a WordPress theme which has interchangeable skins.
+🔭 I’m currently working on a mew startup idea.

-🌱 I’m currently learning or sharpening my Kotlin/Android dev skills.
+🌱 I’m also learning or sharpening my Laravel & Kotlin/Android dev skills.

 👯 I’m looking to collaborate on WordPress Projects & Web apps in general.